fwyffels/LeafToLabel/README.md

-# LeafToLabel
+# LeafToLabel - a tutorial

-Please launch the tutorial on colab [by clicking here](https://colab.research.google.com/github/fwyffels/LeafToLabel/blob/master/LeafToLabelStomata.ipynb) and follow further instructions in the notebook.
+Please launch the stomata detection tutorial on colab [by clicking here](https://colab.research.google.com/github/fwyffels/LeafToLabel/blob/master/LeafToLabelStomata.ipynb) and follow further instructions in the notebook.